Alsterdorf station: Location

 The station is located on the southern edge of the eponymous district of Alsterdorf, right on the border with Winterhude.
 For several years now, the Hamburg police headquarters have been in the immediate vicinity.
-The track of the Hamburg freight bypass is located on the same embankment south of the subway tracks.
+The track of the Hamburg freight bypass is located on the same embankment south of the metro tracks.

 Structure and history

 Alsterdorf has a central platform suitable for 120-meter-long trains on the embankment.
-The only access is at the northeast end and has a fixed and an escalator.
-Since there is no elevator, the platform is not barrier-free.
+The only access is at the northeast end and has fixed stairs, an escalator, and an elevator between the north end of the platform and the street level between the railway bridges.

 The stop was opened as early as 1914 as part of the former elevated railway branch line Ohlsdorf - Kellinghusenstraße, which later became part of today's U1.
-The access building was last extensively modernized at the end of the 1990s.
-The originally existing building was demolished as part of the modernization measures.
+The access building was extensively modernized at the end of the 1990s and 2024.
+The originally building was rebuilt as part of the modernization measures.

 Service

 Trains

-Alsterdorf is served by Hamburg U-Bahn line U1; departures are every 5 minutes.
-Bus lines 19, 23, 26, 118, 179 and night bus line 606 have a stop in front of the station.
+Alsterdorf is served by U-Bahn line U1; departures are every 5 minutes.
+Bus lines 19, 23, 218, 179, and night bus line 606 have stops at the northeast side of the station.